 Domain Joined Instances¶

 Many enterprises and organizations rely on Microsoft Active Directory (AD) for provisioning user accounts, applying security policies to operating systems, and enabling access to applications.
-In classic on-prem environments, Windows operating systems are “joined to the (AD) domain” in order to enable these functions.
-Frame allows administrators to join their cloud workload VMs to their Active Directory domain.
+In classic on-premises environments, Windows operating systems are “joined to the (AD) domain” in order to enable these functions.
+Frame allows administrators to join their workload VMs to their Active Directory domain.
 This allows their users to log in to a Windows machine using their own AD credentials.
 Since the Windows operating system is joined to the customer’s domain, the user can use Windows applications that rely on AD for access, authentication and authorization, such as SAP apps.
-IT managers can use their existing app packages, app tools and processes to install, run and manage their organization’s applications on Frame, because the Sandbox can be joined to the domain.
+If the IT managers joins the Sandbox to the domain, they can use their existing app packages, app tools, and deployment processes to install, run, and manage their organization’s applications on Frame.

-To use the Domain Join feature, you will need to utilize your own cloud account, where these Windows machines will be provisioned and orchestrated by the Frame Platform.
-This is called our Bring Your Own, or “BYO,” feature.
-Before continuing with this setup guide, you will need to set up your BYO described in these articles, BYO AWS, BYO Azure, or Xi Frame on AHV.
+To use the Domain Join feature, you will need to utilize your own public cloud account or bring your own AHV cluster, where these Windows machines will be provisioned and orchestrated by the Frame Platform.
+This is called our Bring Your Own (BYO) infrastructure feature.
+Before continuing with this setup guide, you will need to set up your BYO infrastructure described in these articles: BYO AWS, BYO Azure, BYO GCP, or Xi Frame on AHV.

-- Each account must be in a unique CIDR.
+The Frame account workloads must reside in a VPC/VNET/VLAN with a non-overlapping CIDR with the rest of your network, including where your Windows domain controllers reside.
 Currently, Frame only supports subnet masks between /16 and /24.